IBM/detect-timeseriesdata-change/README.md

 ## 2. Create Bluemix services

-Create the following Bluemix services using the Bluemix Dashboard.
+Create the Bluemix services by following the links below.
   * [**Object Storage in Bluemix**](https://console.ng.bluemix.net/catalog/services/object-storage)

     1. Choose an appropriate name for the service `Service Name` and choose `Free` Pricing Plan.
 Click on `Create`.